In The Shadows - Book cover

 “You may be his daughter, Cleo, but you are still a part of the pack.
 He’s your alpha and you should listen to him.”

-“It’s because I’m his daughter that I’m not a part of the pack,” I contradicted him.
+“It’s because I’m his daughter that I’m not a part of the pack,” I corrected him.

 “I should have started learning last year.
-I should have been part of the apprenticeship.
+I should have been an apprentice.
 Instead, I’m forced to sit around the house and go to school and learn like a human.
 To be a human.”

 I stopped walking and stared at Grey’s feet.

-Grey knelt down to my eye level.
+Grey bent to my level.
 “Cleo, there is nothing wrong with being normal.
 You are still a part of this pack, you can still—”

 Grey exhaled and propped his finger under my chin.
 “There is still a chance, Cleo.
 Maybe your wolf just hasn’t awakened within you yet.
 Give it time.”

 It was normal for wolves to start showing signs at ten years of age.
-Our hearing sharpened, as did our vision, and our canine teeth formed and we became stronger and faster.
+Our hearing sharpened, as did our vision.
+Our canine teeth formed and we became stronger and faster.

 We trained under a master, usually one or two apprentices per warrior, until they deemed us worthy to become warriors ourselves.